smhall97/academic-community-equity-tools/README.md

 To implement the **CAKE** principle, we provide tools for critically assessing and successfully implementing actionable change within the organising of academic events.

-## Tools for Implementing CAKE Principle
+## Tools for Implementing CAKE Principles

-The **CAKE** principle comes with the following action-oriented tools that are based on the collective discussions and experiences of a diverse group of researchers who have collaborated to author a paper on inclusive academic events (*link to the paper is coming soon*!).
+The **CAKE** principles come with the following action-oriented tools that are based on the collective discussions and experiences of a diverse group of researchers who have collaborated to author a paper on inclusive academic events (*link to the paper is coming soon*!).

 1. [The Academic Community Equity Index (ACE Index)](https://github.com/smhall97/academic-community-equity-tools/blob/main/Academic%20Community%20Equity%20Index.xlsx)
 : The ACE Index is proposed as a starting point for the auditing of academic events.
 The Index is uploaded as .xlsx file to be downloaded.
 This tool can be used by organisers as a way of self-audit and making decision-making more transparent.
 This tool can also be used by participants as well as a way to score academic events to determine if they feel supported enough to attend.
 It is a simple binary scoring system, and the higher the score, the better the academic scores in terms of its commitment to inclusivity.

 2. [Action Plan](https://github.com/smhall97/academic-community-equity-tools/blob/main/action_plan.md): The Action Plan details steps that can be taken to put the Rules into action.
 Please adapt the content and/or design/format of this sheet to suit your needs.

 3. [Pre-event Questionnaire](https://github.com/smhall97/academic-community-equity-tools/blob/main/preevent_questionnaire.md): This is an example of a pre-event questionnaire that can be shared with participants.
-These questions can be adapted for the purpose of different events.
+These questions can be adapted for different events.
 The pre-event questionnaire should be shared with attendees who are likely to attend, and those who indicate they cannot attend anymore.

 *These tools are the work of ongoing development and we welcome suggestions in the way of GitHub Issues and Pull Requests.*